-- States in green have passed online lottery bills.
+- Green states have passed online lottery bills.

-- States in red had online lottery, but suspended sales.
+- Red states had online lottery, but suspended sales.

-- States in blue had an online lottery bill in 2017.
+- Blue states had an online lottery bill in 2017.

 Breakdown of online lottery in the United States